ondramie/MachineLearningProject-Enron-Employees/README.md

 # Goal
 The goal of this project was to use machine learning algorithms to correctly classify Enron employees who were known to have committed fraud from a data set that contained a general selection of employees who had committed fraud and who had not committed fraud.
-The report is presented in a question and answer format and is located [here](https://github.com/ondramie/machine-learning-python-enron-employees/blob/master/enron_free_responses.markdown).
+The report is presented [here](https://github.com/ondramie/machine-learning-python-enron-employees/blob/master/enron_free_responses.markdown).
 The software used for this task was Python and the library used was the [sk-learn package](http://scikit-learn.org/stable/).

 # Algorithms Used
 The machine algorithms used were: